dextr-cloud/dextr-docs/docs/_pages/faq.md

 Amazon Connect uses a technology similar to sip based voice over IP generally referred to as WebRTC.
 WebRTC is still not an industry standard and though Chrome, Firefox and Opus have agreed to the same configuration Apple and Microsoft are going a different route.
 For this reason we recommend CHROME though Firefox will work.

-- ***What happens if Dextr is down?***

-Because of our architecture we take full advantage of the AWS elasticity, resiliency and redundancy.
-In the highly unlikely event that Dextr would fail, you would use your Amazon Connect CCP as a backup.

 - ***Does Dextr publish an API?***

 Currently we do not, but stay tuned for late breaking news.
 If you are a developer or have an idea for a Dextr integration we are very interested in talking to you, so do not hesitate to contact us!